Azure/azure-sdk-for-python/sdk/documenttranslation/azure-ai-documenttranslation/README.md

 The Document Translation service requires that you upload your files to an Azure Blob Storage source container and provide a target container where the translated documents can be written.
-SAS tokens to the containers (or files) are used to access the documents and write the translated documents.
+SAS tokens to the containers (or files) are used to access the documents and create the translated documents in the target container.
 Additional information about setting this up can be found in the service documentation:

 - [Set up Azure Blob Storage containers][source_containers] with your documents